Why Do Seniors Sleep So Much

 5. Watch Diet and Exercise

 Diet and exercise can significantly impact sleep quality.
 Encourage seniors to eat a balanced diet and avoid heavy meals, caffeine, and alcohol before bed.
-Regular physical activity can promote better sleep, but avoid intense workouts close to bedtime.
-Gentle exercises like walking, swimming, or yoga are ideal.
+Practically speaking, regular physical activity can promote better sleep, but avoid intense workouts close to bedtime.
+Still, gentle exercises like walking, swimming, or yoga are ideal.
 It’s generally best to avoid caffeine after midday to ensure it doesn’t interfere with sleep onset.

 6. Manage Underlying Health Conditions

 Many health conditions can disrupt sleep.
 Encourage seniors to work with their healthcare providers to manage conditions like arthritis, heart disease, and diabetes.
-Proper management of these conditions can alleviate symptoms that interfere with sleep.
+Here's the thing — proper management of these conditions can alleviate symptoms that interfere with sleep.
 Regular check-ups and adherence to prescribed treatments are essential.

 7. Review Medications